 What to Do If You Slip, Trip or Fall

 Protect your rights.
 Contact Florida slip and fall accident Attorney Scott M. Miller.

 Slip and fall accidents in Florida turn people's lives upside down.
 In an instant, you or a loved one can sustain an injury that can dramatically change your life.
 You might trip and break your hip - or a loved one might hit their head and sustain a serious brain injury.

 Whatever type of slip and fall accident injury you're dealing with, don't try to handle your personal injury case on your own.
 Make sure you have an experienced attorney on your side, fighting for your rights.
-Make sure you contact the Law Office of Scott M. Miller.
+Make sure you contact the Law Offices of Scott M. Miller, P.A.
 Our team knows that slip and falls might be dismissed as minor by insurance companies.
 That's why you need an aggressive and knowledgeable law firm behind you.
 The insurance companies take notice when you are represented by us.

 Located in Longwood and serving injury victims throughout Florida, Attorney Miller has years of experience handling complicated slip and fall cases.
 We know what evidence to look for and we know how to build strong legal cases.

 A slip and fall accident claim might arise after an accident in any of the following locations: